rackerlabs/rackspace-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

 you how you can accomplish this by turning your idea into a working site.
 This process includes the following basic steps:

-1. Build the infrastructure
+1. Build the infrastructure.
-2. Upload your code
+2. Upload your code.
-3. Test
+3. Test your site.

 The project that you're bringing to the cloud is probably much more complicated than what this guide covers.
 However, the process that this